 - Personal medicines

-- Pack in a soft bag without wheels.
-The bag shall be stored into your locker, which takes 120 liters.
+- Pack your belongings in a soft bag without wheels. (it must be stored in your locker, which only takes 120 liters).

-In the small shop you can buy some snacks, chocolate, soft drinks, toiletries and souvenirs.
+Our shop carries snacks, chocolate, soft drinks, toiletries and souvenirs.

-It’s not possible to wash your clothes on board.
-If your voyage are longer than one week, you may contact the sergeant in order to use the ships washing machine.
+is longer than one week, you may contact the sergeant about using the ships washing machine.

 Seasickness and drugs

 Remember to notify the sergeant and watch leader on board if you use seasick medication or seasick bandage.
-When using seasickness medication you are not allowed to enter the rig within a certain time after use.
-When at sea the ship is “dry,” i.e. totally alcohol restricted.
+When using seasickness medication you are not allowed to enter the rig within a certain time after use, 6 hours after the last pill taken and 12 hours after the seasick bandage is removed.
+When at sea/sailing the ship is “dry,” i.e. totally alcohol restricted.